-BTS’s agency apologizes over band member’s A-bomb shirt
+BTS’s agency apologizes for atom-bomb shirt, Nazi-emblem hat

-SEOUL, South Korea (AP) — The agency for the South Korean band BTS has apologized for a member wearing a T-shirt depicting the explosion of an atomic bomb.
+SEOUL, South Korea (AP) — The agency for K-pop superstars BTS apologized Wednesday for members wearing a T-shirt depicting the explosion of an atomic bomb and a hat with a Nazi emblem.

 Japanese TV broadcasters recently cancelled planned appearances in that country after images went viral of the musician wearing the shirt.
+The South Korean band ran into more trouble after news surfaced that another member wore a hat featuring a Nazi symbol in a magazine photo book and band members flew flags with what appeared to be the Nazi swastika during a past concert.

-The Big Hit Entertainment said in a statement Wednesday it was offering “our sincere apologies” for “failing to take the precautions that could have prevented the wearing of such clothing by our artist.”
+“We would like to again offer our sincerest apologies to anyone who has suffered pain, distress and discomfort due to our shortcomings and oversight in ensuring that these matters receive our most careful attention,” the band’s agency, the Big Hit Entertainment, said in a statement

-Atomic bombs were dropped by U.S. warplanes over the Japanese cities of Hiroshima and Nagasaki at the end of World War II.
+The T-shirt portrayed an atomic bombing juxtaposed with the celebration of Korea’s 1945 liberation from Japan at the end of the World War II.
+The United States dropped atomic bombs on the Japanese cities of Hiroshima and Nagasaki before Tokyo’s surrender.

 Most Read Nation & World Stories